 Ok, it’s rare that I have time to grab my Kindle and escape into the realms of fiction.
 But when I do, my go to spot is beguiling Lurie Garden.
 Dotted with benched hideaways and a tranquil 5-foot-wide canal along which to sit, bird life thrives in the middle of the city, perching on prairie grasses and patiently watching for random crumbs to fall from the lunches of unsuspecting visitors.

 Opened in July 2004, the 2.5 acre (10,000 square meter) garden is composed of perennials, bulbs, grasses, shrubs and trees that form dense, sheltering hedges and wide expanses of colorful movement.

 If sitting and reading isn’t your thing, lectures, workshops and free guided walks are scheduled throughout the summer months.

-4. Climb a Wall at Maggie Daley Park
+4. Rock climb at Maggie Daley Park

 Maggie Daley Park screams fun – and you don’t have to be a kid to appreciate it.
 Take the BP Pedestrian Bridge from Millennium Park to reach this lakeside oasis, designed by landscape architect Michael Van Valkenburgh.